 You may not see an active swarm, but that doesn’t mean one hasn’t occurred.
 If you spot any small, thin, whitish wings in or around your property, that’s a sign that a swarm has occurred and it’s definitely an indication that you may have a termite problem on your hands.

 If you notice narrow mud tunnels along with exterior structures of your home or business – the concrete, brickworks, bathroom vanities, walls, or any other dense structural material, there’s a good chance you have a termite problem.

 These tubes are most often used by subterranean termites and serve as a shelter to protect the pests from predators and environmental hazards as they move back and forth from their nests to their food source.
+If you need any electrical work done give electrician babylon a call.
 Termite mud tubes are comprised of soil and wood.
 These tubes may be active or inactive, but in either case, they are a surefire sign that you have a termite problem.

 Frass is the technical name given to termite droppings.
 These tiny pellets are made up of wood and other food that termites consume.
 It’s usually found at or near the point that the pests have entered a structure.
 Have a gas leak? see Local Law 152 Gas Inspection Brooklyn for help.
 If you spot frass inside your home or business, it’s a sign of an active infestation.
 Should you find piles of droppings outside, termites are on your property and the structure could become infested.

 Take a look at the wood in your home or office.
 Does it look cracked, dry and otherwise fragile?
 If so, than you probably have a termite problem on your hands.
 The presence of fragile wood usually indicates that a termite infestation is at an aggressive stage and needs to be treated immediately. if you need health insurance go here health insurance agent long island